 Dopamine agonists are used in the treatment of Parkinson’s disease and restless legs syndrome.
-Here, we review dopamine agonists in the context of Parkinson’s disease, fleshing out their mechanism of action, side effects and drug interaction profiles.
+Here, in this review of dopamine agonists pharmacology – we discuss these drugs in the context of Parkinson’s disease, fleshing out their mechanism of action, side effects and drug interactions.

 Parkinson’s disease is named after the English physician, James Parkinson, who, in 1817, first described an account of this neurodegenerative disorder.